nim-lang/Nim/doc/manual_experimental_strictnotnil.rst

 .. code-block:: bash
   nim c --experimental:strictNotNil <program>

-in the second case it would check builtin and imported modules as well.
+In the second case it would check builtin and imported modules as well.

-Check nilability of ref-like types and make dereferencing safer based on flow typing and ``not nil`` annotations.
+It checks the nilability of ref-like types and makes dereferencing safer based on flow typing and ``not nil`` annotations.

-It's a different implementation than ``notnil``: ``strictNotNil``.
-Keep in mind to be careful with distinguishing them.
+Its implementation is different than the ``notnil`` one: defined under ``strictNotNil``.
+Keep in mind the difference in option names, be careful with distinguishing them.

-We check those kinds of types for nilability:
+We check several kinds of types for nilability:

 - ref types
 - pointer types